 Corn chaat, also known as Masala Corn, is my second Indian snack, or easy Indian recipe this week.
-A super quick tasty vegan snack with tender buttery spiced corn kernels, make it in minutes!
+A super quick tasty vegetarian or vegan snack with tender buttery spiced corn kernels, make it in minutes!

 I had originally planned to space my Indian-style recipes out more and post a vegan dessert today, but this recipe is so good and quick it couldn’t wait!